nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design considerations

 **Aspect: What fields the find order command should search by:**
-- Alternative 1: The command finds orders based on the order's `ItemName`
+- **Alternative 1:** The command finds orders based on the `ItemName` of ordered items of each other.
-  - Pros: Easier to implement, and users do not have to use prefixes to find items
+  - Pros: Easier to implement, and users do not have to use prefixes to find items.
-  - Cons: Cannot search based on other fields, such as the customer's details (eg. name, address) and order's delivery or payment status
+  - Cons: Cannot search based on other fields, such as the customer's details (eg. name, address) and order's delivery or payment status.
-- Alternative 2 (current choice): The command finds orders based on `ItemName`, `Name`, `Address`, delivery status and payment status
+- **Alternative 2 (current choice):** The command finds orders based on `ItemName`, `Name`, `Address`, delivery status and payment status.
   - Pros: More robust searching functionality, allowing users to search by more fields at once.
 This benefits users with a large customer base.
   The ability to search by delivery and payment status also allows users to keep track of the orders which have yet to be paid/delivered.
   - Cons: Harder to implement.

 ### Edit Order Feature

-The edit order feature allows the user to edit an `Order` to be tracked by the system.
+The edit order feature allows the user to edit an `Order` currently tracked by the system.

 #### Implementation